codingenius2/cg-demo/README.md

 # cg-demo

 this is oue readme file.
-noe it is in my local system.
+now it is in my local system.